 by Meghan Fitzgerald

 In the last days of every April, we search for a new and easy way to make a hanging basket out of the stuff lying around the house.
-We also make a list of five-10 local friends and neighbors who might love or need a joyful surprise.
+We also make a list of five to 10 local friends and neighbors who might love or need a joyful surprise.
 As we are planning and preparing, we ask our girls how they think friends will feel when they see their May Day baskets.
 This opportunity to think of the impact of our actions on another person’s feelings is a great way to foster empathy.

 Early in the morning on May Day (May 1st), we fill the baskets with spring flowers and leave one on each friend’s doorstep.
 We are quite sneaky in our deliveries, careful not to be detected.